 Students with service animals are expected to care for and supervise their animal.
 In the case of a young child or a student with disabilities who is unable to care for or supervise his or her service animal, the parent is responsible for providing care and supervision of the animal.

-Issues related to the care and supervision of service animals will be addressed on a case-by-case basis in the discretion of the building administrator.
+Issues related to the care and supervision of service animals will be addressed on a case-by-case basis at the discretion of the building administrator.

-Requests for service animal-related accommodations will be reviewed based on the specific circumstances particular to the student in question and may be addressed in conjunction with a student’s Section 504 Plan or Individual Education Plan.
+Student requests for service animal-related accommodations will be reviewed based on the specific circumstances particular to the student in question and may be addressed in conjunction with a student’s Section 504 Plan or Individual Education Plan.

 11. A school administrator may ask an individual with a disability or his or her parents to remove a service animal from a school building, a classroom, or from a school function if any of the following circumstances occurs: